 Mediation provides an ideal setting for clients to efficiently ask questions and resolve issues without litigation.
 Consultation with an expert family law attorney prior to commencing a do-it-yourself divorce or a mediated divorce is an important investment that can help to secure a good outcome.

 I believe that it is good when clients empower themselves.
-Therefore, I am very willing to review documents prepared by clients to be sure that they are correct.
-My fees for this service are very modest.
+Therefore, I am willing to review documents prepared by clients to be sure that they are correct.
+My fees for this service are modest.

 Again, I believe that it is good when clients empower themselves.
-Therefore, I am very willing to coach clients who want to represent themselves, provided that the scope of my services is clarified in writing.
+Therefore, I am willing to coach clients who want to represent themselves, provided that the scope of my services is clarified in writing.

 I have worked as a sole practitioner, as a partner in the Mediation Center for Family Law, and in the law firms of Madsen & Johnson and Madsen & Stearns.
 At present, I am a sole practitioner.
 I was the first Family Custody Mediator for the County of Santa Barbara Superior Court and served in that role between 1981 and 1985.
 I have mediated over 3,000 family law cases.